austinj/arduinosan/README.md

 A1.
 Configure the board for a 3-wire set-up

-If you've never worked with a PCB before, this is going to be a fun little adventure.
+If you've never worked with a PCB before, this is going to be an adventure.
 Some PCBs you buy require actual physical changes to the board to make them work for your specific configuration.
 These are referred to as "jumpers".
 The MAX31865 has jumpers to configure the board for 2-, 3-, or 4-wire RTD sensors.
 We're using a 3-wire, so we've got to do two things.

 First, we cut a wire between two pads.
 "Cutting a wire" on a board means you're straight up using a razor to slice through a tiny line of copper that's making a connection.
 You're cutting the wire that connects (a) the pad that is directly above the "24" text and (b) the pad to its right.
+So, take your x-acto, and cut that thing.
+Realize that you need to get down in there, so trust yourself to apply some pressure and slice that copper out.

 ![cutting](https://github.com/austinj/arduinosan/blob/master/images/adafruit_products_pinouts_wire.jpg "Cutting the wire")